Unlike most reviews I complete, I have not personally tested this product.

 Where a prong on the charging stand of a Sonicare or Oral-B charging stand usually fits into a recess on the bottom of the brush handle, this is not the case here.

 The AutoBrush has a flat base that sits on the flat section of the charging base.

-The charging base is white in color and is not color matched to the brush handle.
+The charging base is white in colour and is not colour matched to the brush handle.

 A provided USB to MicroUSB cable connects to the back of the charging base.
 This means you can charge it from a USB socket on a laptop or desktop computer, from a USB wall socket or connect the cable to a socket adapter to charge it form the mains.

 Such a setup also means it is great if you travel as it can be used internationally, no voltage adapters needed.